You are currently browsing the tag archive for the ‘Coffee’ tag.

 Clearly I had to come back.

-The next day – I wandered in with my buddy and we each ordered our drinks… He ordered a hot chocolate.
+The next day – I wandered in with my buddy Jae and we each ordered our drinks… He ordered a hot chocolate.
 I ordered a double tall one pump mocha free pour wet cappuccino…

 Same barista…